StefanoGenettiUniTN/appa-chinquinaria/README.md

 Notebooks are designed for flexible, interactive exploration and are complementary to the automated scripts in the pipeline.

-### 3\.
-Core Pipeline (Chinquinaria)
+### 3. Core Pipeline (`chinquinaria/`)

-Located in `chinquinaria/`.
+**Target: Daily Dataset | Focus: Explainability**
-The central orchestration engine for modeling and analysis.
+The central orchestration engine for the XAI workflow.

-  * **Modeling:** Supports training and inference for Baseline models (XGBoost, LightGBM, Random Forest, MLP) and Recurrent Neural Networks (LSTM via PyTorch Forecasting).
+* **Modeling:** Training and inference for Baseline regressors (XGBoost, LightGBM, Random Forest, MLP).
-  * **Explainability (XAI):** Automated computation of SHAP (SHapley Additive exPlanations) values to determine feature importance on specific time windows.
+* **Explainability:** Automated computation of SHAP values to quantify feature importance on specific time windows.
-  * **LLM Reporting:** Generation of synthetic textual reports summarizing model insights.
-Supports both open-source models and proprietary APIs (e.g., GPT-4 series).
+* **LLM Reporting:** Generation of synthetic textual reports summarizing model insights using Large Language Models.

-### 4\.
-Deep Forecasting
+### 4. Deep Forecasting (`deep_forecasting/`)

-Located in `deep_forecasting/`.
+**Target: Hourly Dataset | Focus: High-Resolution Forecasting** This module contains the advanced Deep Learning architectures described in the project report.
-**Current Status: Under Development / Future Improvement.**
+* **Architectures:** Implementation of LSTM and Transformer-based models for time-series forecasting.
-This directory is reserved for advanced experimentation with State-of-the-Art (SOTA) Transformer-based architectures for time-series forecasting.
-Unlike the Core Pipeline, this module operates independently and focuses on "deep forecasting" tasks.
-It allows for the testing of complex architectures without affecting the stability of the production pipeline.
-Integration into the main workflow is planned for future release cycles.
+* **Workflow:** Handles the specific pre-processing required for high-frequency hourly data, distinct from the daily aggregation pipeline.

 ## Data Sources